seL4/docs/FrequentlyAskedQuestions.md

 through an Endpoint, and anyone holding a Receive cap can receive a message.
 This means that there can be any number of sender and receivers for each Endpoint.
-In particular, a specific message is only delivered to one sender (the first in the queue), no matter how many threads are trying to receive from the Endpoint.
+In particular, a specific message is only delivered to one receiver (the first in the queue), no matter how many threads are trying to receive from the Endpoint.

 Message broadcast is a higher-level abstraction that can be implemented